- Rate limit basics

 The starter/express, intermediate, and pro columns indicate the account verification level, along with the maximum number of order events that can occur per minute on a consistent basis without reaching the trading rate limits.

 As shown above, verifying an account to a higher level, increasing the order fill rate, or increasing the order lifetime will all significantly decrease the rate limit usage, thereby allowing a higher sustained number of order events per minute.

 Our trading rate limits are based upon a counter that increases as orders are placed and cancelled, and decreases over time at a fixed decay rate.
 The rate limits are reached whenever this counter exceeds a maximum value (which varies depending upon the account verification level).

 The maximum counter values (the rate limit reached values) for each account type are as follows:

 The decay rate (the rate at which the counter decreases) is also based upon the account verification level.
 The following are the decay rates for each account type:

 - Starter / Express = 1 per second

 - Pro = 3.75 per second

-The rate limit counter increases as each order event (placing, executing, cancelling) occurs, with certain order events (namely cancellations) causing a larger increase than others.
+The rate limit counter increases as each order event (placing or cancelling) occurs, with order cancellations causing the largest increase.
 The following chart shows the amount of counter increase (known as the penalty) for each type of order event:

 The following is an example of how the maximum counter value, the counter increase due to order events, and the counter decrease due to the decay rate combine together to implement the trading rate limits for a pro level account.